 Three periods a week.
 Credit, three semester hours.
 Alternates with Sociology 307.
-Not offered in 1944-1945.
+Offered in 1945-1946.

 307. SOCIAL ORGANIZATION.

 The study of the forces at work in a society which bring about its organization and the various means utilized in the process.